Swan's Island fire department and residents

 The Collector of Islands

-The Collector of Islands Their magical allure has carried through a lifetime By Melissa Waterman To get to the Lofoten Islands in Norway, you must take the ferry.
+To get to the Lofoten Islands in Norway, you must take the ferry.
 But to get to the ferry you must journey by train.
-The train from Oslo takes 20 hours, travelling through Trondheim… SEE MORE
+The train from Oslo takes 20 hours, traveling through Trondheim and the mountains to the tiny coastal settlement of Bodo.
+In Bodo I board the Hurtegruten,… SEE MORE

 illustration of man in waders looking away